Qudit entanglers using quantum optimal control: Controllability

 To achieve the entangling interaction, we consider Rydberg dressing, generalizing the mechanism discussed in~\cite{jau2016entangling, keating2015robust, mitra2020robust}.
 The AC Stark shift (light shift) associated with a dressed state when a laser is tuned near a Rydberg resonance is modified for two atoms because of the Rydberg blockade.
 The deficit between the two-atom light shift and twice the one-atom light shift determines the entangling energy~\cite{keating2015robust}.
 For the case of qudits, the same physics holds, but now with a multilevel structure and a spectrum of entangling energies.
 When the spectrum is nonlinear, the system is controllable.

-Figure~(\ref{fig:set_up_figure}) depicts the basic scheme.
-The levels of the qudit that will participate in the gate are excited to the first excited ${^3P_2}$ state.
+Fig.~\ref{fig:set_up_figure} depicts the basic scheme.
+Those levels of the qudit that we chose to participate in the gate are excited from the ground ${^1S_0}$ to the first excited ${^3P_2}$ state.
 The Rydberg states in $^{87}$Sr have well-resolved hyperfine splitting.
-We consider tuning a UV dressing laser from the ${^3P_2}$, $F=9/2$ magnetic sublevels to the ${^3S_1}$ Rydberg states near resonance with a well-chosen hyperfine manifold, e.g., $F'=11/2$.
-In the presence of a bias magnetic field, due to the difference in the g-factors, the manifolds will be differently Zeeman shifted.
+We consider UV dressing laser near the resonance between the ${^3P_2}$, $F=9/2$ hyperfine manifold and the ${^3S_1}$, $F'=11/2$ Rydberg hyperfine states.
+In the presence of a bias magnetic field, due to the difference in the g-factors, the two manifolds will be differently Zeeman shifted.
 The different magnetic sublevels that define the qudit will thus be differently detuned to the Rydberg magnetic sublevels.
 Due to this and the Clebsch-Gordan coefficients associated with the different transitions, each sublevel will be differently dressed (equivalently, there is a tensor light shift).
 When two atoms are dressed, the effect of the Rydberg blockade modifies the spectrum as discussed above.

-An example of two sublevels (one from each atom) is shown in Fig.~(\ref{fig:set_up_figure} b).
+An example of two sublevels (one from each atom) is shown in Fig.~\ref{fig:set_up_figure}(b).
 Diagonializing this atom-laser Hamiltonian under the approximation of a perfect Rydberg blockade yields the representation

 where the tilde indicates dressed states,